Learn about actual and potential costs

 Has your R&D spending proven fruitful?
 What percentage of projects never make it to wide scale distribution?

 What steps have you taken to protect your intellectual property?
 Have you been faced with any legal hurdles in the past?

-How has increased online deployment of data visualization software affected your costs and prices?
+How has greater online deployment of data visualization software affected your costs and prices?

 What is the retention rate for your data visualization software clients?